wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = TODO2.4.2 =
 - Changed a label in the affiliate login page from "Username" to "Email Address".
+- Added support for Russian language translation.
+The translation file was submitted by Artyom Pokatilov.

 = 2.4.1 =
 - Added a function to retrieve the referrer ID via IP address.